Manu’s Menu

 Batter flowing smoothly from a spoon.

 Step 4: Leave the batter to ferment overnight in a warm place.
-Keep the batter warm by placing it in the oven and covering it with thick towels.
+Keep it warm by placing it in the oven with the heat turned off and covering it with thick towels.

 Cooking the Dosas

 Step 1: Spread the batter on a cold tawa or non-stick pan.
-Use a round cup to spread it in a circular motion and create a very thin layer.
-Turn the heat on.
-When small bubbles start forming, drizzle a little vegetable oil all around the edges of the dosa to help remove it.
+Use a round cup to spread it in a circular motion to create a very thin layer, then turn the heat on.
+When small bubbles start forming, drizzle a little vegetable oil around the edges to help release the dosa.

 Note: A cold tawa helps spread the batter more evenly.
 A regular-sized tawa works well, even without professional tools.
 You can refer to the original recipe on Vahrehvah to see how dosas are traditionally made.